Maximal tori of monodromy groups of $F$-isocrystals and an application to abelian varieties: An extension of the theorem of Lang--Néron

 \subsection{\texorpdfstring{$p$}{}-torsion and \texorpdfstring{$p$}{}-divisible groups}

-We exploit here Corollary \ref{pure-geom-surj:t} to prove the following result on the torsion points of abelian varieties.
-Let $\F\subseteq k$ be a finitely generated field extension and let $k^{\perf}$ be a perfect closure of $k$. \begin{theo} If $A$ be an abelian variety over $k$ such that $\Tr_{k/\F}(A)=0$, then the group $A(k^{\mathrm{perf}})_{\mathrm{tors}}$ is finite. \end{theo}
+We exploit here Corollary \ref{pure-geom-surj:c} to prove the following result on the torsion points of abelian varieties.
+Let $\F\subseteq k$ be a finitely generated field extension and let $k^{\perf}$ be a perfect closure of $k$.
+Recall that for an abelian variety $A$ over $k$ we write $\Tr_{k/\F}(A)$ for its $k/\F$-trace (cf. \cite[§6]{Conrad}). \begin{theo} If $A$ is an abelian variety over $k$ such that $\Tr_{k/\F}(A)=0$, then the group $A(k^{\mathrm{perf}})_{\mathrm{tors}}$ is finite. \end{theo} As we have already discussed in Remark \ref{intro-p-tor:r}, thanks to Theorem \ref{Lang-Neron:t} it is enough to show that $A[p^\infty](k^{\perf})$ is finite.